 - Useful in detecting renal dysfunction

-Normal adult CCr is 97 to 137 ml/min.
-In general, CCr < 100 ml/min is abnormal.
-CCr < 10 ml/min indicates renal failure.
-Elderly patients normally have a decrease in CCr.
-It is important to calculate the dose and dose interval for drugs that are nephrotoxic (e.g., aminoglycosides) in order to avoid precipitating acute renal failure due to nephrotoxic acute tubular necrosis.
+Normal adult CCr is 97– 137 mL/min.
+Generally, CCr < 100 mL/min is considered abnormal.
+CCr < 10 mL/min indicates renal failure.
+Elderly patients normally have decreased CCr.
+In patients receiving nephrotoxic drugs (e.g., aminoglycosides), it is important to calculate the dose and dose interval of the drug to avoid acute renal failure due to nephrotoxic acute tubular necrosis.